 This means that even though you may be eating a really healthy diet, not smoking and drinking minimal alcohol, if you are chronically stressed, it can have a very negative impact on your health and even shorten your life.

 Stress is anything that we perceive as a threat, either to our safety, our security or our view of the world.
 And the key word here is “perceive”.
-One person can be in a perfectly safe, secure environment and feel very stressed, while another feels perfectly OK.
+One person can be in a in a dynamic, rapidly changing environment and feel very stressed, while another feels perfectly OK.
 The only difference is how those two people are viewing that situation.
 And that depends a great deal on their past experiences, as well as their thoughts, beliefs and expectations.

 Scientists also distinguish between eustress (or good stress) – the kind that pushes us to do better or reach our peak performance – and distress (or bad stress).
 What we are talking about here is the bad stress.